Table of Contents

 Antibiotics are the mainstays of treatment of patients with bronchiectasis and infectious exacerbations.
 Oral antibiotics often are used to treat these infections.

-Bronchodilators, including beta-agonists and anticholinergics, may help some patients with bronchiectasis, presumably reversing bronchospasm associated with airway hyperreactivity and improving mucociliary clearance.
+Bronchodilators, including beta-agonists and anticholinergics, may help some patients with bronchiectasis.
+This presumably reverses bronchospasm associated with airway hyperreactivity and improving mucociliary clearance.

 Chest physical therapy also known as CPT or chest clapping or percussion, is generally performed by a respiratory therapist but can be done by a trained member of the family.